 With James bouncing about, the band played till 1 am.

 It was an absolutely freezing night in our tent – Think it’s time for a campervan!

 The campsite was very quiet in the morning but we were woken up by the rain crashing down on the tent.

-Sam, our dog and fellow travellers were struggling to keep in last night’s BBQ.
+Sam, our dog was struggling to keep in last night’s BBQ.